Twitter API for Topic Tracking

 A Twitter / X API for topic tracking, narrative shifts, and ongoing discussion review

 Topic tracking is usually bigger than monitoring one exact keyword and smaller than trying to watch the whole internet.
-Teams need a repeatable way to search a topic, understand who is shaping it, notice narrative shifts, and keep that view fresh over time.
-TwtAPI is well suited to that middle layer of recurring topic review.
+Many teams comparing social listening tools, social listening software, or lighter monitoring workflows are really trying to solve this middle layer: search a topic, understand who is shaping it, notice narrative shifts, and keep that view fresh over time.
+TwtAPI is well suited to that recurring topic-review job.

 Topic queriesNarrative shiftsTrend contextRepeatable monitoring